 Word of wisdom to the Instagram Models of the world – please do not try to climb the Flower Pots.
 It’s dangerous to you if you fall, but it’s also disruptive to nature.
-Imagine being the asshole who damages one of these natural structures so terribly that it changes the appearance?
+Imagine being the asshole who damages one of these natural structures so terribly that it changes its appearance?

 There are a couple of boat charter companies to get you here from Tobermory, Ontario.
 You do have to pay for tickets to get out to the island and back.
 You can combine a shipwreck viewing tour or simply take an express boat direct and they have ticketed return times when they drop you off.
-According to the Parks Canada website, they recommend that you spend 4-5 hours to hike and see it all.
+According to the Parks Canada website, they recommend that you spend 4-5 hours hiking and see it all.
 Plan to spend the day – at least an afternoon, please don’t short change yourself on time here.
 Buying tickets from any of the suppliers in the harbour area of the town in advance is a good idea to ensure your plans for the day are not disrupted.

 Visit The Grotto in Bruce Peninsula National Park

 The Grotto, found in Bruce Peninsula National Park, just outside of Tobermory, is a place that is so popular, we couldn’t get in the first year we tried.
 I severely underestimated that it is one of the top attractions in the province and that just showing up would suffice.
 It turns out it requires a little more planning to be able to see and experience this magical place.

 We did our planning and did get into the Grotto in the summer of 2018 and I was back in the winter of 2021.
 During the peak season of July and August, there are a couple of ways to make sure you are in Bruce Peninsula National Park and can access the Grotto: